What Is a Material Scheduling in Construction?

 How to Create a Material Schedule?

-Now that we’ve discussed material scheduling and some benefits of using a material schedule, let’s talk about how to create one.
+Now that we’ve discussed material scheduling and some benefits of using a material schedule let’s talk about how to create one.

 There are a few different ways to create a material schedule.
-You can use material scheduling software and Excel templates or create your own material schedule.
+You can use material scheduling software and Excel templates or create your material schedule.

 Material Scheduling Software